jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Ten time series come from two sources, forestry and agriculture, and will appear as multiple UIDs.

 ### lulucf-table-612.py
-Produce NIR LULUCF Table 6.1-2 in LULUTable_6.1-2.xlsx.
-In the command line example inventory files are in *crf* directory:
+Produce NIR LULUCF Table 6.1-2 based on inventory result files directly.
+In the command line example the result files are in *crf* directory:

 	(lukeghg) prompt% lulucf-table-612.py -s 1990 -e 2019 -o LULUTable_6.1-2.xlsx -d crf/ \
 	                  -b /data/projects/khk/ghg/2019/NIR/Table_6.1-2.csv

-Inventory start is 1990 and 2019 is the current inventory year.
+Inventory start year is 1990 and 2019 is the current inventory year.
 The '-b' option denotes the biomass file.
+The output file is LULUTable_6.1-2.xlsx.

 **NB:** `lulucf-table-612.py`  will fetch biomasses (the first two rows in the Table 6.1-2) from a precalculated file in *NIR/Table_6.1-2.csv* for the current inventory year.